 - Word 97-2003 or later versions

 - applicants are expected to have informed themselves of the nature of the examination before enrolling on a course.
 Detailed information, including the Institute's Handbook and Advice to Candidates, is available here.

-This course is not suitable for those who wish to practise high-level foreign language skills.
+This course is not suitable for those who wish to practise high-level modern language skills.
 It is specifically designed for students who wish to gain the IoLET Diploma in Translation.

 What will I learn?

-This module is designed to develop your translation skills with a view to the IoLET examination requirements, as well as to good professional practice.
-While the course is based mainly on practical translation work, relevant theoretical aspects of translation are discussed in the study notes,a handbook for students which includes aspects of translation theory and an annotated bibliography.
+All modules are designed to develop your translation skills with a view to the IoLET examination requirements, as well as to good professional practice.
+While the course is based mainly on practical translation work, relevant theoretical aspects of translation are discussed in the study notes, a handbook for students which includes aspects of translation theory and an annotated bibliography.

-Module 1 consists of 6 assignments (past papers from the Institute of Linguists' Diploma in Translation examination) and two 30-minute telephone, Skype or email tutorials.
-It follows the pattern of the examination, including two assignments from Unit 1 (general paper), two from Unit 2 (semi-specialist papers Technology, Literature, Business) and two from Unit 3 (Science, Social Science, Law).
+Each module consists of 6 assignments (past papers from the Institute of Linguists' Diploma in Translation examination or similar texts) and two 30-minute telephone, Skype or email tutorials.
+Each module follows the pattern of the examination, including two assignments from Unit 1 (general paper), two from Unit 2 (semi-specialist papers Technology, Literature, Business) and two from Unit 3 (Science, Social Science, Law).

 English - Spanish | Spanish - English

 English - Italian | Italian - English

 English - Slovak